Logan, Philadelphia: Geography

+Numerous homes have been razed in the Southern portion of the neighborhood because they sunk into the landfill on which they were built.
+This area today is known as the Logan Triangle.

 Demographics

 As of the census of 2010, the racial makeup of Logan is 59.7% African American, 29.1% Hispanic, 5.4% Asian, 3.9% white, and 2% from other races.
 The neighborhood is mainly made up of African Americans and Puerto Ricans.

-The population of Logan decreased by 14% between the 1990 and 2000 censuses, in large part because of the razing of numerous row homes in the Southern portion of the neighborhood, which had sunk into the landfill on which they were built.
-This area today is known as the "Logan Triangle".

 Education

 Primary, secondary, and higher education

 Logan is a part of the School District of Philadelphia.